Technologicat/mcpyrate/README.md

  - `mcpyrate.debug.step_expansion` hooks into the expander at macro expansion time,
  - `mcpyrate.metatools.stepr` captures the expander's macro bindings at macro expansion time, but delays expansion (of the run-time AST value provided as its argument) until run time.

-For example, with the usual macro-imports,
+To look at this more closely, let's fire up a REPL with `macropython -i`.
+With the macro-imports:

 ```python
 from mcpyrate.quotes import macros, q